 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or a condition that requires immediate medical care to prevent a worsening of health due to symptoms that a reasonable person would believe are not an emergency but do require medical attention.
-You should always try to obtain urgently needed services from network providers.
+You should always try to obtain urgently needed services from network nealthy families.
+Member Handbook 38 providers.
 However, if providers are temporarily unavailable and it is not reasonable to wait to obtain care from a network provider, we will pay for the covered service(s) provided to you.